DTKG: Dual-Track Knowledge Graph-Verified Reasoning Framework for Multi-Hop QA: The Proposed Method

 \textbf{Atomic Fact Decomposition.} Let $R$ be a given model response, we decompose $R$ into a set of minimal verifiable units using LLM,

-where $R$ denotes the input response, $F$ represents the set of atomic facts, and $f_i$ indicates the $i$-th atomic fact which satisfies both indivisibility (i.e. it cannot be further decomposed) and semantic completeness (i.e. it contains a subject-verb-object structure).
+where $R$ denotes the input response, $F$ indicates the set of atomic facts, $f_i$ indicates the $i$-th atomic fact satisfying both indivisibility (cannot be further decomposed) and semantic completeness (contain a subject-verb-object structure).

 \textbf{Entity Linking and Disambiguation.} For each fact $f_i$, we extract its subject entity $e_i$.
-This entity is then mapped to the Wikidata entity set $\mathcal{E}$ using an entity mapping function $g$:
+This entity is then mapped to Wikidata entity set $\mathcal{E}$ using an entity mapping function $g$:

-where $q(e_i)$ denotes the unique Wikidata Item identifier(QID) corresponding to the subject entity $e_i$, $\text{label}(q)$ represents the label of entity $q$ in Wikidata, and $\text{sim}$ is a string similarity function.
+where $q(e_i)$ denotes the unique Wikidata Item identifier(QID) corresponding to the subject entity $e_i$, $\text{label}(q)$ is the label of entity $q$, and $\text{sim}$ stands for string similarity.

-\textbf{Relation Retrieval and Two-Stage Hybrid Scoring.} For each subject entity $q(e_i)$, we retrieve a set of candidate triplets $T=\{t_j\}$ from the knowledge graph.
-These candidates are then filtered using a two-stage hybrid scoring mechanism: \begin{itemize} \item \textbf{Stage I: Embedding Cosine Similarity}
+\textbf{Relation Retrieval and Two-Stage Hybrid Scoring.} For each subject entity $q(e_i)$, we retrieve a set of candidate triplets $T=\{t_j\}$ from KG.
+These candidates are then filtered using a two-stage hybrid scoring mechanism: